girlscript-blr/code-with-girlscript-bangalore/Hard/2. Pacman Game/README.md

   - The ghost should start moving in a random direction (left, right, up or down) and continue to move until it hits a wall.
   - After hitting the wall the direction of movement of that ghost should change to a random direction.
 - The game should end after all the points have been collected and move on to the next level.
-- After the last level is completed “You won” should be displayed.
+- After the last level is completed “Congratulations, You Won!” should be displayed.

 ### Inputs